gregjw/poke/README.md

 `primary` - The primary button from the button set
 `secondary` - The secondary button from the button set
+`tertiary` - The tertiary button from the button set
 `warning` - The warning/danger button from the button set
-`disabled` - The inactive/disabled button from the button set

 To specify which set you want to use, just pass along the sets name in the `set` prop.
 You can contribute your own sets, Poke currently has 2 available sets: